dschenck/easytree/docs/contents/getting-started.rst

     >>> tree.foo
     "bar"

-.. hint:: The :code:`easytree.dict` *inherits* from the native python dict class.
+.. hint:: The :code:`easytree.dict` *inherits* from the native python :code:`dict` class.

-A dict node in a list node is an :code:`easytree.dict`, allowing you to use the dot notation throughout the tree.
+A dict node in (or appended to) an :code:`easytree.list` is always cast as an :code:`easytree.dict`, allowing you to use the dot notation throughout the tree.

 .. code-block::